PIM

 The more people talk about your brand online, the wider your reach will be.
 Influencer partnerships expose your products and services to a pre-built audience.

-The ongoing #AerieReal campaign shows a selection of influencers promoting the brand’s swimwear line through unretouched social media images, meet-and-greets, and in-person talks.
+Their #AerieReal campaign shows a selection of influencers promoting the brand’s swimwear line through unretouched social media images, meet-and-greets, and in-person talks.

 Partnering with influencers who share your values is crucial, and that’s exactly what watch brand MVMT did.
 The brand partnered with filmmaker, traveler, and adventurer Sam Kolder to create a collection of watches.